Working with Travel Agents Specializing in Disney Vacations

 - Based on your needs and your location, Sue partners you with a specific agent who will work with you right up through the time of your trip.
 (Sue is located in the Northeastern US, but she has agents around the US and works with clients around the world.)

-- The agent will contact you by email with your quotation and provide you with a toll-free number that allows you to reach her directly and discuss the details of your vacation.
+- The agent will contact you by email with your quotation and provide you with an email and direct phone number that allows you to reach her directly and discuss the details of your vacation.

-- From that point on, your contact is one-on-one with the agent and totally personalized.
+- From that point on, your contact is one-on-one with the agent and completely personalized.

 Sue’s agents are extremely knowledgeable about Disney travel and wonderful to work with.
-They are very oriented toward saving you money and will constantly monitor your reservation to make sure you are getting the best available deal.
+They are oriented toward saving you money and will constantly monitor your reservation to make sure you are getting the best available deal.
 They understand and use the various discount codes that may be available, and they know all the best tricks for maximizing your time and money when planning a Disney vacation.
+Since 1996, they have helped over 300,000 guests plan their Disney vacations.

 You will always receive helpful planning information and literature when you book with Small World Vacations.
 There is never any charge for their services.
 They often offer special gifts and incentives as well.
 Be sure to subscribe to the FREE monthly MouseSavers Newsletter, since Small World frequently offers extra goodies for newsletter subscribers.

-The agents at Small World Vacations are genuinely enthusiastic and knowledgeable about all things Disney, and I know they’ll take great care of you.
-I have received dozens of “thank you” emails from readers who had a wonderful experience working with this agency.
+The agents at Small World Vacations are genuinely enthusiastic and knowledgeable about all things Disney, and we know they’ll take great care of you.
+We have received many, many “thank you” emails from readers who had a wonderful experience working with this agency.